HEnquist/realfft/README.md

 #### Real-to-complex
 Using a real-to-complex FFT removes the need for converting the input data to complex.
-It also avoids caclulating the redundant output values.
+It also avoids calculating the redundant output values.

 The result for 6 elements is:
 ```